mathigon/textbooks/quadratic-equations/content.md

 ---

 ## More Applications

+Quadratic functions are used widely in science, business and engineering to model physical phenomena and how quantities change over time.
+The physical parabolic shape of a quadratic can describe the movement of water in a fountain, the movement of a ball (and in fact any object thrown into the air), or the shape of satellite dishes.

+In avalanche control, triggers are often fired onto a mountain face from an adjacent face to create an avalanche.
+What height does the trigger reach and where does it land?
+A quadratic can model this perfectly.

+Maximum and minimum values of quadratics are used in the study of moving objects and in acceleration and volume problems.
+Business models also include quadratic functions and are used to help forecast profit and loss.

 Many equations in physics or economics contain multiplication, and these multiplications often lead to squares.
 That’s why it should come at no surprise